 Ultimately it’s not necessarily what they say, but rather how it they say it.
 There has come to be a really angry undertone running throughout much of what is published on Unz, and this repels me.
 If I want my blood pressure elevated, I’ll smack my thumb with a hammer or go for a crosstown drive on the freeway at five o’clock, thank you very much.

-So Unz, you have been demoted.
-I will continue to read you, but you are no longer a member of my blogroll.
-Lose the weird fixations and the angry undertone and maybe we can talk.
+So for these reasons and more, I have demoted Unz.
+I will continue to read it, but it no longer is a member of my blogroll.
+If it loses the weird fixations and the angry undertone then maybe I will reconsider.